Day 6: "The Eagle's Gaze" / गरुड़ की दृष्टि

 Story: On Day 2, Warrior I was about the fierce devotion of Virabhadra.
 Today, the Warrior's power comes from focus -- specifically, Angushthamadhye Drishti, the gaze at the thumbs.
 As you raise your arms overhead in Warrior I, your eyes follow your thumbs upward.
 A warrior's greatest weapon is not strength but focus.
 Consider Arjuna, the greatest archer in the Mahabharata.
 When his teacher Dronacharya tested the students, he placed a wooden bird high on a tree and asked each one: "What do you see?"
 Yudhishthira said, "I see the tree, the sky, my brothers, and the bird."
 Bhima said, "I see the branch and the bird."
 But Arjuna said: "I see only the eye of the bird.
 Nothing else exists."
 That laser focus -- that absolute Drishti -- is what made Arjuna the greatest.
 Today, channel Arjuna.
 See only the thumbs.
 Nothing else exists.

 Hold: 30 seconds each side.
-Step back to Tadasana, then step the left foot forward and repeat.
+Step back to Tadasana and repeat on the left.

-Modification: If looking up causes strain in the neck or dizziness, bring the hands together at heart center (Anjali Mudra) and gaze forward at eye level.
-The quality of the focus matters more than the direction of the gaze.
+Modification: If looking up causes strain, bring hands to heart center (Anjali Mudra) and gaze forward at eye level.

 ---